 Daddy Issues: Eliot from "The Light in Black" was shipped off to boarding school in Europe by his father, who later paid him to stay away.
 As Eliot comments "Thanks to him I missed my own mother's funeral.
 When he died last year I made sure to come back for his."

 Death Seeker: The shooters in "The Tennants" & "Voices" are both looking to die.
-When one of them fails to commit suicide, he tries to force Aiden, and then the SWAT team to kill him.
+When one of them fails to commit suicide, he tries to force Aiden, and then the ETF team to kill him.

 Defective Detective: Aiden has aspects of PTSD along with possible unspecified mood and anxiety disorders.
 Poppy's father, a long term cop who may be developing Alzheimer's, is in the same boat.